prajwal-world/MyWorld/README.md

 # MyWorld
-This is my first repositary
+This is my first git repositary
+Author - Prajwal Dhage